Finkonn/FMDV_recombination/README.md

 ## Parsing a GenBank file and generating a FASTA file with complete genome sequences

-A jupyter notebook `parse_genbank.ipynb` is provided that filters and annotates GenBank records from the .gb file based on selected maps (country and host annotation; isolation sources and references filtration), and extracts coding sequences into a FASTA file with annotated headers (**>Accession/country/host/year_of_isolation/serotype**).
+A jupyter notebook `parse_genbank.ipynb` filters and annotates GenBank records from the .gb file based on selected maps (country and host annotation; isolation sources and references filtration) and extracts coding sequences into a FASTA file with annotated headers (**>Accession/country/host/year_of_isolation/serotype**).
 It is not required, but recommended to use `country_map.csv` and `host_map.csv` (may be edited as needed) for clear, standardized annotation of sequences, and `references_to_remove.txt` and `isolation_sources_to_remove.txt` for removing unneeded records.
 With default parameters, the output of the notebook is as follows:
 - `CDS.fasta` and `metadata.csv` - raw FASTA file and corresponding metadata table without any mappings or filtration
 - `CDS_mapped.fasta` and `metadata_mapped.csv` - FASTA file and corresponding metadata table only with host and country mappings